IMMIGRATION

 Our Work

-As part of our methodology to ensure that whistleblowers’ disclosures make a difference, Government Accountability Project works with our clients to tailor a personalized disclosure strategy that may include the publication of op-eds, press statements, complaints, and letters, along with working with the media and civil society groups to amplify our whistleblowers’ disclosures.
+As part of our methodology to ensure that whistleblowers’ disclosures make a difference, we work with our clients to tailor a personalized disclosure strategy that may include the publication of op-eds, press statements, complaints, and letters, along with working with the media and civil society groups to amplify our whistleblowers’ disclosures.

 Resources